vicenteicc2008/GM1900Pkg/README.md

 # GM1900Pkg
 Attempt to transplant EDK2 UEFI to Oneplus 7, however, it's still in initial phase.
+Only SPI, UFS and USB are working now, hence you can see many partition blocks keep printing on screen.
 It's based on Intel's latest EDK2 package.

 ### Method to boot it from RAM
 You can build this project yourself and temporarily boot it.
 Below are the instructions: